nick-merrill/Optimizer/README.md

-# Cuckoo Search, applied to the Nurse Scheduling Problem
+# The Birds and the Bees

-Implementation of Cuckoo Search Algorithm as a project for Harvard's CS51 course.
+## Implementation of Cuckoo Search Algorithm and Particle Swarm Optimization as a project for Harvard's CS51 course.

 Collaborators: